 From time to time, police officers encounter vehicle operators who refuse to stop when blue lights and sirens are activated.
 When police keep pace with a vehicle in attempt to stop it, a pursuit is declared.
 Vehicle pursuits can pose a significant risk to the general public, to those in the pursued vehicle and to pursuing officers.
 For these reasons, the department thoroughly investigates and reviews each incident.
 It also conducts intensive practical training in police pursuits every two years, which exceeds the North Carolina training requirements.
-Figure 7.1 graphs the number of vehicle pursuits during the past decade.
+Figure 7.1 graphs the number of vehicle pursuits throughout the past 13 years.

-Figure 7.1 Compared to twelve years ago, vehicle pursuits have declined by 48%.
+Figure 7.1 Compared to their peak in 2003, vehicle pursuits have declined by 44%.